Birds halt UK offshore wind farm expansion

 “We’re maintaining our global lead, with more capacity installed in UK waters than the rest of the world put together,” he added.

-Britain has 22 operational offshore wind farms with 3,653 MW of capacity and a further 1.4 GW under construction, according to the UK’s Department of Energy and Climate Change (DECC).
+Britain has 22 operational offshore wind farms with 3,653 MW of capacity and a further 23 in the pipeline capable of generating 16,500 MW, RenewableUK said.